ConsciousScientist/Project-202011-Sentiment-Analysis-Quotes/README.md

 Please consider that I had zero experience when I developed it.
 Therefore, you will most probably find mistakes and bad practises.

+For visualization support, please refer to the wiki section after reading this Readme file.

 ## Description
 There is an initial database with approximately 500k labeled quotes and its authors.
 The labels depend on the quote content and they express the emotions of it: love, fear, hope, etc. Some quotes are multilabeled.